Yuchan48/Yuchan48/README.md

 I am an autodidact full-stack developer based in Berlin.

 I am currently looking for a junior / mid-level position in web development.
-Unfortunately, most of my current works are in my company github account(private repositories), so you might not see them here.
+Unfortunately, most of my current works are in my company github account(private repositories), so you won't be seeing them here.

 Please feel free to contact me.